-SXSW EDU 2021 will be organized by eight overarching tracks focused on timely topics in the rapidly evolving education landscape.
-Stay tuned as we share in the coming months how these will impact the program, competitions, expo, and networking at SXSW EDU.
+SXSW EDU Online 2021 is organized by eight overarching tracks focused on timely topics in the rapidly evolving education landscape.
+Browse the full schedule and filter by tracks in the online event platform.

 Programs and projects focused on empowering and connecting communities in and out of the classroom by highlighting work organized by community spaces and groups including libraries, museums, makerspaces, community centers, after-school and summer programs, and more

 Exploring development and implementation in educational technology including virtual teaching and learning solutions, universal design, artificial intelligence, XR, data privacy, coding, data interoperability, as well as issues surrounding equitable access to technology